-Previously, he served as songwriter and lead guitarist for indie rock band Blak Lyons.
-Feeling alienated from the Argentinean scene and allured by his American folk influences, he embarked on his first solo tour in January 2016, through the Southwest USA, playing shows in cities such as San Francisco, Salt Lake City, Phoenix, San Diego and Los Angeles alongside talented local acts.
+Before embarking on a solo project, he served as songwriter and lead guitarist for indie rock band Blak Lyons.
+Feeling alienated from the Argentinean scene and allured by his American folk influences, he embarked on his first DIY solo tour in January 2016, through the Southwest USA, playing shows in cities such as San Francisco, Salt Lake City, Phoenix, San Diego and Los Angeles alongside talented local acts.

 To finish a successful 3 month tour, there was a lengthy stop at Nashville.
-On one of the performance nights, he met Harrison Brougham who, in a movie-like situation, offered him free studio time at the Art Institute of Tennessee on a napkin.
+On one of the performance nights, he met Harrison Brougham who, in a movie-like situation, offered him free studio time at the Art Institute of Tennessee.
 In one afternoon, they recorded 5 unreleased songs, in single live takes, with no edits and minimum overdubs.
-These intimate recordings were released in an EP called “Zephyr” on July 12th, 2016.
+These intimate recordings produced from this fruitful collaboration were released in an EP called “Zephyr” on July 12th, 2016.